OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Checking File Permissions:**

 The app might be trying to write to a location that's outside the application's sandbox.
-For instance, it may attempt to create a file in, for example, the `/private directory`.
-If the file is created successfully, the app  might assume that the device has been jailbroken.
+For instance, it may attempt to create a file in, for example, the `/private` directory.
+If the file is created successfully, the app can assume that the device has been jailbroken.

 ```swift
 do {